Bad breath: Systemic diseases

 Individuals affected by the above conditions often show additional, more diagnostically conclusive symptoms than bad breath alone.

 Delusional halitosis

 One quarter of the people seeking professional advice on bad breath have an exaggerated concern of having bad breath, known as halitophobia, delusional halitosis, or as a manifestation of the olfactory reference syndrome.
 They are sure that they have bad breath, although many have not asked anyone for an objective opinion.
 Bad breath may severely affect the lives of some 0.5–1.0% of the adult population.

 Diagnosis

+There are 5 examination methods to diagnose halitosis.
+Self-assessment, others' assessment, organoleptic examination, chemical and enzymatic tests, and halitometry.